ibiene-ds/ibiene-ds.github.io/_posts/2022-05-20-Largest Palindromic Number.md

 In this simple project, I am going to create the largest palindrome made from the product of two 3-digit numbers - this is one of the first python challenges I did.
 Enjoy!

+You can try it out using the web app here:

 ```python
 def is_palindrome(number):
     """